 Tips for visiting The Vatican

 - It’s recommended to buy tickets online in advance.
-If you want to take a guided tour (recommended), book this one.
+Otherwise, it’s great to take a guided tour of The Vatican to learn more.

 - Without a tour, go either during or after lunch – 1 p.m. to 3 p.m.
 This will avoid the ticket line and will mean the museums are less crowded.